ccmbioinfo/stager/docs/oidc.md

 -   select "Clients" from the left-hand-side menu
 -   select "create"
 -   name the client and save
--   on the "Settings" tab, set "access type" to "Confidential" and set "Service Accounts" to "enabled" (Service accounts are the client account itself, unassociated with a user in the realm).
+-   on the "Settings" tab, set "access type" to "Confidential" and set "Service Accounts" to "enabled" (Service accounts are typically for machine-to-machine authentication and aren't associated with a specific user in the realm, though a subject id is created).
 The other settings, besides "enabled", can be switched off.
--   if you need to create a new role (such as "analysis-management") navigate to the client you wish to give the role, select "Roles" from the overhead menu, enter the role information, and save.
-The select "Service Account Roles" from the overhead menu and select the client from the "Client Roles" dropdown, and then add the appropriate role to the account.

 You can get an access token using the client id and secret listed in the "Credentials" tab in the client menu.
 For example: